 The Fund will use the following futures:

 Foreign exchange futures which may be used to take a long or short position in or hedge a currency exposure.
-For example in order to express the view that the USD will depreciate against the EUR the Manager may choose to enter into a long EUR short USD future.
+For example in order to express the view that the USD will depreciate against the EUR the Sub-Investment Manager may choose to enter into a long EUR short USD future.

-Bond futures which may be used to purchase or sell a bond on a specified date at a predetermined price, for example instead of buying a certain bond outright in physical format the Manager may choose to go long a future on such bond.
+Bond futures which may be used to purchase or sell a bond on a specified date at a predetermined price, for example instead of buying a certain bond outright in physical format the Sub-Investment Manager may choose to go long a future on such bond.

-Equity futures may be used to purchase or sell a stock on a specified date at a predetermined price, for example instead of buying a certain stock outright in physical format the Manager may choose to go long a future on such stock.
+Equity futures may be used to purchase or sell a stock on a specified date at a predetermined price, for example instead of buying a certain stock outright in physical format the Sub-Investment Manager may choose to go long a future on such stock.

-Interest rate futures may be used to seek exposure to underlying interest bearing instruments such as bonds and other debt securities set out above or may be used to hedge or take long or short interest rate exposure, for example in order to take the view of falling interest rates in a country, the Manager may choose to take a long position in that nation’s interest rate future market.
+Interest rate futures may be used to seek exposure to underlying interest bearing instruments such as bonds and other debt securities set out above or may be used to hedge or take long or short interest rate exposure, for example in order to take the view of falling interest rates in a country, the Sub-Investment Manager may choose to take a long position in that nation’s interest rate future market.

 Index futures which may be used to take long or short exposure to a particular index such as an equity index.
-For example in order to express a positive view on Eurozone equities the Manager may choose to go long on a Eurostoxx 50 future.
+For example in order to express a positive view on Eurozone equities the Sub-Investment Manager may choose to go long on a Eurostoxx 50 future.

 Options